 - Ham: or as the Spanish say, jamón is a very prized food.
 Spaniards take their ham very seriously and will pay a high price for top-quality ham.
 You will see different types on menus and in supermarkets, but typically it will be jamón serrano or ham from the sierra or mountains.
 Learn about jamón español, and where to buy it outside of Spain.

 - Fish and Seafood: Because Spain is located on the Iberian Peninsula, surrounded on three sides by water, fresh seafood is always plentiful in the markets.
-Spanish eat fish or shellfish daily.
-Everything from halibut to shrimp and even octopus and baby eels are common in the markets and on restaurant menus.
+The Spanish eat fish or shellfish daily.
+Everything from halibut to shrimp and even octopus and baby eels is common in the markets and on restaurant menus.

 - Cheeses: Wonderful cheeses of every type can be eaten in Spain.
 Spanish cheeses are made from sheep, cow, goat, and mixed milks.
-Types range from aged cheeses, such as the manchego variety from La Mancha, to the soft creamy cheeses such as tetilla from Galicia and everything in between.
+Types range from aged cheeses, such as the manchego variety from La Mancha, to the soft, creamy cheeses such as tetilla from Galicia and everything in between.
 There are blue cheeses that mature in limestone caves, such as Cabrales.
 Cheese can be eaten as a tapa as well as during meals and for dessert.

-- Sausages: Spanish love sausage -- especially their chorizo, a pork sausage made with paprika.
+- Sausages: Spanish love sausage—especially their chorizo, a pork sausage made with paprika.
 Again, there are many types of chorizo, from fresh and soft to smoked and aged.
-Every local market offers a variety and Spanish families often make their own in the winter and hang them in the cellar or the attic to dry.
+Every local market offers a variety, and Spanish families often make their own in the winter and hang them in the cellar or the attic to dry.
 The preparation and spices used in Spanish chorizo are very different from the chorizo made in Mexico or the Caribbean.

-- Eggs: Eggs are eaten daily either fried, deviled, or in a Spanish omelet, called a tortilla espanola in Spain.
+- Eggs: Eggs are eaten daily either fried, deviled or in a Spanish omelet, called a tortilla espanola in Spain.
 They are an essential part of many recipes, including desserts and salads.

 - Chicken: Chicken is very popular.
 It is prepared in every way, but most commonly is fried or stewed, although roasted chicken is sold "to go" in many small stores.

-- Fruits and Vegetables: Spanish people eat lots of fresh fruit as snacks or as the last course to their meals.
+- Fruits and Vegetables: Spanish people eat lots of fresh fruit as snacks or as the last course of their meals.
 A fresh fruit bowl sits in every kitchen.
 Simple salads and sautéed vegetables are eaten every day.
 Popular dishes often include sweet peppers, eggplant, and zucchini.

 - Legumes: Beans of all types are eaten regularly.
 Beans and chickpeas (garbanzo beans) have been a staple of the Peninsula for centuries and rivaled bread as the most commonly eaten food!
 The most famous Spanish bean dish is probably the cocido madrileno, which is a classic garbanzo-pork-sausage-noodle stew from Madrid.